preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels-categories/index.rst

 Publishing Channels Categories
 ==============================================

 You can create categories to use with Publishing Channels.
 Note that it's mandatory to add each channel to a category, when a new channel is created.
+If no categories are set up, a new channel is automatically added to the default categpry (General).
+The default category can be renamed here, if needed.

 To work with Publishing Channels Categories, click the cogwheel.